If you’re questioning whether your South Beloit and Belvidere residence has poor indoor air quality (IAQ), it probably does.

 Carbon Monoxide

 Carbon monoxide is colorless gas you can’t smell.
-It’s caused by insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.
+It’s a byproduct of insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.